Documentation

 distinct_id,

-traits->>'email' as email,
+traits->>'email' AS email,

-traits->>'plan' as plan,
+traits->>'plan' AS plan,

 updated_at

-FROM altertable.main.identities
+FROM altertable.analytics.identities

 SELECT